chrisnoonan98675/site/xl-deploy/how-to/troubleshoot-a-winrm-connection.markdown

 ## WinRM command fails with the message `java.net.ConnectException: Connection refused`

 The Windows Remote Management service is not running or is not running on the port that has been configured.
-Start the service or configure XL Deploy to use a different *port*.
+Start the service or configure XL Deploy to use a different port.

 ## WinRM command fails with a 401 response code